 If you’re contacting a breeder, please do thorough research and make sure you’re not doing business with puppy mills.

 Dream Dogos is a Dogo Argentino breeder based in Ham Lake, Minnesota.
 It’s had spent countless hours and money striving to create the ideal Dogo Argentino, with the breed characteristics outlined by Dr. Antonio Nores Martinez when he initially established the Dogo Argentino breed in Argentina.

 Things to consider adopting a Dogo Argentino

 If you’re seriously considering adopting a Dogo Argentino, you should know.

-- Dogo Argentino offers birth to comparatively tiny to medium sized litters, sometimes consisting of something from 4 to 8 puppies.
+- Dogo Argentino offers birth to comparatively tiny to medium-sized litters, sometimes consisting of 4 to 8 puppies.

-- Dogo Argentino like to be around their people at home or on the go, they’re very affectionate and loyal.
+- This Dogo likes to be around their people at home or on the go; they are very affectionate and loyal.

 - You also have the advantage of knowing that your dog is physically able to “hold it” for several hours at a stretch.

 - Ask anybody who has adopted an adult dog, then adopts an adult dog.